hapax/hapax.github.io/assets/mindjam.md

 and it's worth a small digression to understand it better.--> Before we go on, its worth a small digression to understand what being "free to choose" really means.
-If I have free will, then after choosing A, it is the case that I "could have" chosen B.
+If I have free will, then after choosing $A$, it is the case that I "could have" chosen $B$.
-This could mean two things: if things were different, I could chosen B; and if they were the same, I could chosen B.
+This could mean two things: if things were different, I could chosen B; and if they were the same, I could chosen $B$.

 I think most people will agree that if things were different, our choices could change; they depend on circumstance.